iliasashaikh/cko/README.md

 - If the customer exists in the database, the service uses the stored card details if those aren't provided, else uses the one stored in the database
 - If the card is valid, the Bank Api is called using a `Refit` wrapper

+**Assumptions**
+- It is expected that the Merchant has been setup in the system previously and the request includes a valid `MerchantId` that is present in the Checkout Db.
+- The customer details can be looked up from the database if a GUID for a customer is passed in, else the payment request should contain all customer details necessary.
+- The merchant can ask for the customer details to be saved, in which case they are saved and the response includes a generated customer reference.

 ## Areas for improvement
 - **Database** - Since the use case is quite simple I could have used a non-relational database possibly cloud hosted, e.g. MongoDb Atlas, Cosmos Db etc.
 - **Authentication/ Authorisation** - Ideally I would have liked to implement authentication & authorisation, either storing credentials in the  database and use ASP.NET Core Identity.
 Not sure how appropriate it would be to use external providers like Google, Microsoft etc.
 - **HTTPS** - The APIs are hosted over Http.
 It would be fairly simple to set the APIs up for https, but it would have added to the complexity of running the code.
+- To improve resilience in production code, I would ideally incorporate the library Polly.NET.